Medieval poetry

 Poetry took numerous forms in medieval Europe, for example, lyric and epic poetry.
-The troubadours and the minnesänger are known for their lyric poetry about courtly love.
+The troubadours, trouvères, and the minnesänger are known for composing their lyric poetry about courtly love usually accompanied by an instrument.

 Among the most famous of secular poetry is Carmina Burana, a manuscript collection of 254 poems.
 Twenty-four poems of Carmina Burana were later set to music by German composer Carl Orff in 1936.

 Examples of medieval poetry

 Old English religious poetry includes the poem Christ by Cynewulf and the poem The Dream of the Rood, preserved in both manuscript form and on the Ruthwell Cross.
 We do have some secular poetry; in fact a great deal of medieval literature was written in verse, including the Old English epic Beowulf.
 Scholars are fairly sure, based on a few fragments and on references in historic texts, that much lost secular poetry was set to music, and was spread by traveling minstrels, or bards, across Europe.
 Thus, the few poems written eventually became ballads or lays, and never made it to being recited without song or other music.